 Human relationships are difficult, and they are messy.
 They always have been and likely always will be.
 It is because of sin and the problem has been around since the beginning of time.

 The Bible mentions the word “lust” 14 times, “sexual” 67 times and “adultery” 45 times.
 The seventh commandment directs us to avoid adultery.
 The tenth commandment tells us not to covet our neighbor’s wife or anything belonging to our neighbor.

 Those commandments were written around 1,500 B.C.
 The New Testament was written 2,000 years ago.
-Problems with sexuality are not new.
-America thought it had the answer back in the 1960s.
+Problems with sexuality is not new.

 But, a crazy thing happened on the way home from the Sexual Revolution.
 The rules changed and EVERYONE got lost.

 Latex condoms have been on the market since 1919, and Playboy began publishing in 1953.
 Those were just tremors foreshadowing the earthquakes about to come.